jonkracht/technical-notes/jupyter/jupyter-notes.md

 # Jupyter

-name is a combination of Julia, Python, and R (a few languages first implemented)
+Name is a combination of Julia, Python, and R (a few languages first implemented)

-Successor to IPython (i stands for interactive)
+Successor to IPython (`i` stands for interactive)

-Current flavors include notebook, lab and hub
+Current flavors include Notebook, Lab and Hub.
+Notebook version is being deprecated so switch to Lab.

 ## Installation